hseeberger/akka-sse/README.md

 communication from the server to the client.
 If that's all you need, SSE offers advantages, because it's much simpler and relies on HTTP only.

-The latest release of Akka SSE is version 1.0.0 which depends on akka-http 1.0.
-There's also version 1.1.0 in the making, intermediate releases are available on Bintray, the latest is 1.1.0-4dd887e10bad23189baf2a331a1986bae915bc07.
+The latest release of Akka SSE is version 1.1.0 which depends on akka-http 1.0.

 ## Getting Akka SSE